dsccommunity/iSCSIDsc/README.md

 This resource is used to create or remove Virtual Disks for use by iSCSI Targets.

 #### Parameters
 - **Ensure**: Ensures that Virtual Disk is either Absent or Present.
-Required.
+Defaults to Present.
+Optional.
 - **Path**: Specifies the path of the VHDX file that is associated with the iSCSI virtual disk.
 Required.
 - **SizeBytes**: Specifies the size, in bytes, of the iSCSI virtual disk.
-Required.
+Optional.
 - **BlockSizeBytes**: Specifies the block size, in bytes, for the VHDX.
-For fixed VHDX, if the value of the SizeBytes parameter is less than 32 MB, the default size if 2 MB.
+For fixed VHDX, if the value of the SizeBytes parameter is less than 32 MB, the default size is 2 MB.
 Otherwise, the default value is 32 MB.
 For dynamic VHDX, the default size is 2 MB.
 For differencing VHDX, the default size is the parent BlockSize.
 Optional.
 - **DiskType**: Specifies the type of the VHDX. { Dynamic | Fixed | Differencing }.
-Defaults to Dynamics.
+Defaults to Dynamic.
 Optional.
 - **LogicalSectorSizeBytes**: Specifies the logical sector size, in bytes, for the VHDX. { 512 | 4096 }.
 Defaults to 512.
 Optional.
 - **PhysicalSectorSizeBytes**: Specifies the physical sector size, in bytes, for the VHDX. { 512 | 4096 }.
 Defaults to 512.
 Optional.
 - **Description**: Specifies the description for the iSCSI virtual disk.
 Optional.